 Rachel is an educator, speaker, consultant, and author of three books including Establishing a Nature-Based Preschool and Preschool Beyond Walls: Blending Early Childhood Education and Nature-Based Learning.
 Her passion, expertise, and work is intentional integration of nature into early childhood education for young children’s whole development.

 Rachel serves on the advisory board of the Natural Start Alliance, a professional association supporting nature-based educators.
 She also served on the committee to write the Natural Start Alliance’s Nature-Based Preschool Professional Practice Guidebook, a book which describes how nature-based educators can offer programs that are safe, effective, and inclusive.

-Rachel is also a doctoral candidate in Michigan State University’s Department of Teacher Education.
+Rachel received her doctoral degree from Michigan State University’s Department of Teacher Education.